 We have examined Flexential Corp.'s ("Flexential") accompanying assertion titled "Assertion of Flexential Corp.
-Service Organization Management" ("assertion") that the controls within Flexential's Data Center and Cloud Operations Services system ("system") were effective throughout the period November 1, 2020, to October 31, 2021, to provide reasonable assurance that Flexential's service commitments and system requirements were achieved based on the trust services criteria relevant to security, availability, and confidentiality (applicable trust services criteria) set forth in TSP section 100, Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy (AICPA, Trust Services Criteria).
+Service Organization Management" ("assertion") that the controls within Flexential's Data Center and Cloud Operations system ("system") were effective throughout the period November 1, 2022, to October 31, 2023, to provide reasonable assurance that Flexential's service commitments and system requirements were achieved based on the trust services criteria relevant to security, availability, and confidentiality (applicable trust services criteria) set forth in TSP section 100, Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy (AICPA, Trust Services Criteria).

-Flexential uses various subservice organizations for managed security monitoring and data center colocation services.
+Flexential uses Equinix as a subservice organization for data center colocation services to house hardware and infrastructure to deliver cloud operations services in Europe.
 The description of the boundaries of the system indicates that complementary subservice organization controls that are suitably designed and operating effectively are necessary, along with controls at Flexential, to achieve Flexential's service commitments and system requirements based on the applicable trust services criteria.
-The description of the boundaries of the system does not disclose the actual controls at the subservice organizations.
-Our examination did not include the services provided by the subservice organizations, and we have not evaluated the suitability of the design or operating effectiveness of such complementary subservice organization controls.
+The description of the boundaries of the system does not disclose the actual controls at the subservice organization.
+Our examination did not include the services provided by the subservice organization, and we have not evaluated the suitability of the design or operating effectiveness of such complementary subservice organization controls.